Imaginaries in equicharacteristic zero henselian fields: Codes of O -modules

 If \(\I_{c_0} = \m \I_{c_0}\), then \(\red(R) \isom \red(\pi(R))\) and we conclude by induction on \(n\).
 If not, \(\I_{c_0}a_0/\m \I_{c_0}a_0\) is a dimension one \(\k\)-vector space, and the above short exact sequence is a flag for \(\red(R)\). \end{proof}

-\begin{remark} Fix some \(A\leq \eq{M}\). \begin{enumerate} \item $\Lin_{A}$ is stably embedded and its \(A\)-induced structure is definable in the structure with the field on \(\k\) and the vector space structure on each sort \(R_s/\m R_s\).
-In fact, \(\Lin_A\cup\RV\) is stably embedded.
-Indeed, once we name a basis of every vector space in \(\Lin_A\), every definable subset in \(\Lin_A\cup\RV\) can be identified with a definable subset in \(\RV\), which is stably embedded. \item Whenever $\k$ is algebraically closed, combining \cite[Lemma 5.6]{Hru-Groupoid} with \cref{Lin closed}, \(\Lin_A\), with its \(A\)-induced structure, eliminates imaginaries. \end{enumerate} \end{remark}
+\begin{remark} Fix some \(A\subseteq \eq{M}\). \begin{enumerate} \item Recall that we assumed that \(\k\) is stably embedded in \(M\).
+It follows that $\Lin_{A}$ is stably embedded and its \(A\)-induced structure is definable with parameters in the structure with the \(\L\)-induced structure on \(\k\) and the vector space structure on each sort \(R_s/\m R_s\).
+Indeed, once we name a basis of every vector space in \(\Lin_A\), every definable subset in \(\Lin_A\) can be identified with a definable subset in \(\k\).
+Similarly, if \(\RV\) is stably embedded, so is \(\Lin_A\cup\RV\). \item Whenever $\k$ is a pure algebraically closed field, combining \cite[Lemma 5.6]{Hru-Groupoid} with \cref{Lin closed}, \(\Lin_A\), with its \(A\)-induced structure, eliminates imaginaries. \end{enumerate} \end{remark}

 We can now improve \cref{code mod}:

 \begin{corollary} Any \(M\)-definable \(\O\)-submodule \(R\) of type \(c\in\pCut\) is coded in \(\G\). \end{corollary}

 Conversely, any element \(a + \m s \in \Tor\) is coded by the \(\O\)-submodule generated by \((a + \m s)\times \{1\}\).
 So any element of \(\G\) is coded in \(\K\cup\Mod\).